-In the previous article about long straddle option trades, we looked at them mainly from the perspective of holding a long straddle position till expiration and explored various scenarios for your P/L. Though the buy and hold approach and never looking at the position prior to expiration is one way to trade straddles, you will often prefer watching and managing the position during the whole time and possibly also closing it sooner.
+In the long straddle payoff tutorial, we looked at the strategy mainly from the perspective of holding a long straddle position till expiration and explored various scenarios for your P/L. Though the buy and hold approach and never looking at the position prior to expiration is one way to trade straddles, you will often prefer watching and managing the position during the whole time and possibly also closing it sooner.

 What-if calculations are not enough